klange/toaruos/README.md

 The `Makefile` then uses a Python tool, `auto-dep.py`, to generate additional Makefiles for the userspace applications libraries, automatically resolving dependencies based on `#include` directives.

 In an indeterminate order, C library, kernel, modules, userspace librares and applications are built.
 Three boot loaders (one BIOS ATAPI CD loader for emulators, and both a 32-bit and 64-bit EFI loader for general use) are then built.
-Deployed binaries are stored in `base` which is converted into an EXT2 filesystem image with `genext2fs`.
+Deployed binaries are stored in `base` which is then compiled into a tar archive to use as a ramdisk image.
 This image, along with the bootloader files and kernel are then placed in `fatbase` which is converted into a FAT image for use as the EFI boot payload.
 That image is then placed in `cdbase` along with shadow files representing each of the files in the FAT image, and `cdbase` is compiled into an ISO 9660 CD El Torito image.
 The CD image is then passed through a tool to map the shadow files to their actual data from the FAT image, creating a hybrid ISO 9660 / FAT.

 ### Clang